qlcchain/QWallet-iOS/Pods/JSONRPCKit/README.md

 ## Requirements

-- Swift 3.0 or later
+- Swift 4.0 or later
 - iOS 8.0 or later
+- macOS 10.9 or later
+- watchOS 2.0 or later
+- tvOS 9.0 or later

 ## Basic usage